Corryong's 150 Year Timeline

 Troops and Female Auxiliary Forces return after WWII.

 1955 Corryong R.S.L.
-Hall opens on Donaldson St
+Hall opens on Donaldson Street.

-1958 The old Corryong Athenaeum Hall is demolished
+1958 The old Corryong Athenaeum Hall is demolished.

-Corryong Ambulance Service commenced operations
+Corryong Ambulance Service commenced operations.

-The first six housing commission houses built
+The first six housing commission houses built.

-1959 Corryong & District Memorial Hall and Civic Theatre opens
+1959 Corryong & District Memorial Hall and Civic Theatre opens.

 Snowy Hydro Electricity Scheme